freesewing/freesewing/markdown/org/docs/patterns/otis/fabric/en.md

 ## Main Fabric

-rompers are normally made from knit fabric.
+Rompers are normally made from knit fabric.
 For best results, use a cotton fabric with just one or two percent of spandex.
 Jersey works well if it has good recovery.

 ## Interfacing